Beagles have boundless energy to keep up with and a keen sense of smell.

 Exercise is important, they have lots of stamina and can cover long distances, but that doesn’t mean you need to walk for hours at a time.
 Giving them lots of opportunities to use their nose will wear them out and keep them out of trouble in the home.

 As a breed, they love to be with their own kind, so allowing them to socialise with other dogs will provide a great deal of mental stimulation.
-Beagles thrive in family’s where they have multiple people to love and care for them, above anything, they need time and patience and in return will become a true part of the family.
+Beagles thrive in families where they have multiple people to love and care for them, above anything, they need time and patience and in return will become a true part of the family.

 All puppies need to learn how to be around people, pets, and other dogs, in a calm and polite way (known as socialisation).
 They also need help to feel calm, comfortable, and confident in everyday situations like travelling, the sound of traffic, and being in busy places (known as habituation).
 This is essential to prevent tricky behavioural problems in the future, and you'll be off to a great start with your ongoing training.

-Just because they’re intelligent, doesn’t mean it's easy to train a Beagle, they’re strong willed - so be prepared for a challenge.
+Just because they’re intelligent, doesn’t mean it's easy to train a Beagle, they’re strong-willed - so be prepared for a challenge.

 Focus on recall training (teaching your dog to come when their name is called), although it’s unlikely to be reliable, it’s worth trying as it’s very important with a Beagle.
 Walking on a loose lead may be a challenge as they love investigating all smells.
 Another thing to mention is the strain of adolescence, but keep going with the training, you will reap the rewards one day.